How do early life experiences shape lifelong health?

-Our new name describes both our research goals and training philosophy: The lab, now co-directed by Meghan Azad (PhD) & Natalie Rodriguez (MBA), and our program strives to help mothers, babies, and families THRiVE and reach their potential.
-At the same time, our Team Science and Diversity, Equity, and Inclusion philosophies help each lab member THRiVE personally and professionally in our unique environment.
+Our research strives to help mothers, babies, and families THRiVE and reach their potential.
+Our Team Science and Diversity, Equity, and Inclusion philosophies help each lab member THRiVE personally and professionally in our unique environment.

 Developmental Origins of Health and Disease (DOHaD)